 Preliminary studies of one prospective drug using in vivo models demonstrated that it delivered on-target efficacy with reduced adverse effects.
-In addition, the results predicted:

 The LDDN continues to make and test compounds to pinpoint the optimal one for development.
 The planned development path includes an initial assessment of the clinical efficacy of the drug as a monotherapy, followed by a combination trial.
 Through the Harvard Business School’s Nucleate program, an MBA student has been paired with a research scientist in the lab to explore the possibility of starting a company or finding investors to fund clinical trials.